paukl1337/RankedWL/README.md

 where you need to change the java path to wherever you have java installed to, and the rankedwl path (I copied this text from maskers' message in javacord cause I can't be asked to remake one myself)

+if u want u can create a bat file and inside put the same code u used inside command prompt

 rest should be pretty simple :D